postmates/triton-python/README.md

     my_stream:
       name: my_stream_v2
       partition_key: value
+      region: us-west-1

-Clients generating records will reference the `my_stream` stream which will automatically know to use the real underlying stream of `my_stream_v2`.
+Clients generating records will reference the `my_stream` stream which will automatically know to use the real underlying stream of `my_stream_v2` in the `us-west-1` region.
 Records put into this stream are assumed to have a key named `value` which is use for partitioning.

 ### Demo